Caring for Dogs

 Diabetes mellitus or “sugar diabetes” is caused by a lack of available insulin in your pet’s body due to insufficient production by the pancreas, or failure of the body cells to respond to insulin, or both.

 In a healthy dog, food is broken down during digestion into nutrients that can be used by the body.
 Carbohydrates (starches) are converted into sugars, including glucose.
 Glucose is absorbed from the gastrointestinal tract into the blood and provides the body cells with energy.
-Insulin transfers the glucose from the bloodstream to the body cells – but this can only occur if enough insulin is present in sufficient quantities.
+Insulin transfers the glucose from the bloodstream to the body cells.
+However, this can only occur if enough insulin is present in sufficient quantities.
 In a dog with diabetes, the pancreas, a special gland situated near the intestines produces insufficient insulin for this to occur, resulting in blood glucose concentrations that exceed the “glucose threshold” of the kidneys.

 Signs of Canine Diabetes?

 - Increased appetite with weight loss

 - Weakness and lethargy

 - Lowered resistance to infection – especially urinary tract infection